burak-efe/Ica_Normal_Tools/README.md

 ## Caveats
 1: Meshes should be imported as Read/Write enabled. <br />
 2: A scriptable object needed every mesh asset that use runtime recalculate component. <br />
+3: Runtime component also recalculate tangents and can not be disabled.<br />

 ## Planned Features:
 Compute Shader Recalculation Method <br />